chrisabedi/AnagramApi/README.md

 # Anagram Api

-A Spring boot web api for serving anagrams of english words
+A Spring boot web api for serving anagrams of english words.
+On start up, it loads a text file containing the english dictionary, `src/main/resources/dictionary.txt`

 ### Built With